Biden warmly welcomes India's Modi despite questions about human rights issues

 "The China factor is really an accelerant in the relationship," said Akriti (Vasudeva) Kalyankar from the Stimson Center's South Asia Program.

 And this view isn't limited to the White House.
-Republican and Democrats in Congress, where Modi will also be speaking, have similar concerns about China's impact in the region.
+Republican and Democrats in Congress have similar concerns about China's impact in the region.

 "[The] relationship with India is incredibly important in stabilizing the security situation in the Indo-Pacific region and enabling us to basically lower the possibility of conflict," said Rep. Raja Krishnamoorthi, D-Ill., a ranking member on the House Select Committee on China.